Ivan-Korpalo/project-21/README.md

 Requirements Definition:

-1. New players will be given a list of rules through a helpful window that they can then close.
+1. New players will be given a list of rules through a helpful window that they can close and open as needed.

 2. We will use a simulated standard 52-card deck with full compliment of suits and ranks.
 Deck is shuffled at the beginning and when it is halfway depleted.
+An obvious notification is played when this happens.

 3. Game objective: the user attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.

+4. To start a round, the user must click a button which will then prompt them to make a bet.
+The minimum and maximum limits are $20 to $500 respectively.

-4. The user will initially receive 2 cards drawn from the top of the deck.
-The hand and its corresponding value will be displayed on screen
+5. Once bets are made, the user will receive 2 cards drawn from the top of the deck and afterwards the dealer will as well.
+The user’s hand and its corresponding value will be displayed on screen, while only the dealer’s first card will be visible.

-5. The dealer will play 2 cards visible to the user after the user completed their turn.
+6. The player can choose to stand on the two cards originally dealt to them, or they may ask the dealer for additional cards (hit), one at a time, until deciding to stand on the total (if it is 21 or under), or goes "bust" (if it is over 21).

+7. After the user completed their turn, the dealer will reveal their other card.
 They will then draw more cards according to the algorithm.

+8. The dealer's algorithm follows the same rules dealers use in casinos.
+If the total is 17 or more, the dealer must stand.
+If the total is 16 or under, they must take a card.
+If the dealer has an ace, and counting it as 11 would bring the total to 17 or more (but not over 21), the dealer must count the ace as 11 and stand.

-6. Once the dealer is finished, the value of the user and dealer's hands are compared.
+9. Once the dealer is finished, the value of the user and dealer's hands are compared.
 If it is higher than 21, it is automatically set to zero.
 A winner or tie is then declared.
-User is then asked if they want to play again.
+User is then asked if they want to play again or quit.

+10. The user gets double their back bet if they win, a refund if they tie, and nothing if they lose.

+11. The user is given an initial pool of cash to bet with, whose value is tracked as they play games.

-7. Be ready for Aces.
+12. Be ready for Aces.
 Aces can be either a 1 or 11.
 User and Dealer must choose a value upon first receiving it

-    -If this is too complicated to implement, value of Ace will default to 1

-8. The player will be prompted to input how much he/she will bet.
-The minimum and maximum limits are $20 to $500 respectively.

-9. After the player's bet is placed, the player receives two cards face up, and the dealer receives one card face up and one card face down

-10. They player can choose to stand on the two cards originally dealt to them, or they may ask the dealer for additional cards (hit), one at a time, until deciding     to stand on the total (if it is 21 or under), or goes "bust" (if it is over 21).

-11. After the player's turn is over, the dealers face-down card is turned up.
-If the total is 17 or more, it must stand.
-If the total is 16 or under, they must take    a card.
-If the dealer has an ace, and counting it as 11 would bring the total to 17 or more (but not over 21), the dealer must count the ace as 11 and stand.

-12.
+13. Before the user can receive their starting money, they are first asked to input a name.

+14. If the user refuses to play again and instead chooses to quit, their name and the remaining amount of money is saved to a text file in the server.